productinfo/baserow/docs/technical/undo-redo-guide.md

    particular category.
 This is literally just a text column on the `Action` model with values like `root` or `table10` or `group20`.
 An actions category describes in which logical part of Baserow the action was performed.
-The `ActionType` implementation decides what to set its category to when calling `cls.register_action`.
+The `ActionType` implementation decides what to set its category to when calling `self.register_action`.
 When an undo/redo occurs the web-frontend sends the categories the user is currently looking at.
 For example if I have table 20 open, with group 6 in the side bar and I press undo/redo the category sent will be: